russellgordon/ics3u-s2-2024-25/content/source-ics3u/shared/Concepts/Separation of Concerns.md

 A *view* is anything the user sees within our apps or interacts with.

-For example, in the [[Interactive Apps]] activity you considered this view – a structure designed to show a single item within a list – displaying a title and a subtitle:
+For example, in the [[Introduction to Interactive Apps]] activity you considered this view – a structure designed to show a single item within a list – displaying a title and a subtitle:

 ![[Screenshot 2023-11-14 at 11.54.10 AM.png]]